The Biggest Healthcare Trends in 2021 | Digital Transformation

 Couple this with an already strained supply chain for some hospitals and healthcare organisations, and securing the supply chain has become critically important in health, particularly in the public sector.

-One of the biggest healthcare trends in 2020 is that of ‘on-time’ delivery of medication and care, and an optimised supply chain that will not only support patients recover more quickly, but more importantly free up hospital beds.
+One of the biggest digital healthcare trends in 2021 is that of ‘on-time’ delivery of medication and care, and an optimised supply chain that will not only support patients recover more quickly, but more importantly free up hospital beds.
 By taking control of their supply chains, hospitals can help to decrease costs in an already tightly squeezed sector that is being pushed by shrinking margins.

 Again, technology has a role to play.
 As an example, CognitiveRx, which predicts drug supply chain disruption helps hospitals plan their inventory through machine learning.
 On top of that, organisations are now looking into blockchain networks to allow real-time product monitoring, which again will help to enhance inventory management.